shrutikaren/Leetcode_Questions/README.md

 Each of the subdirectory will have the questions that I have attempted inside them with a scanned piece of paper to explain my logic or any thoughts I had.
 The scanned PDF will contain how I thought about solving the problem before coding and after I have coded my work, I wrote what changes were made to any of the logic and approaches that were taken.

 Once you finished viewing through this entire directory, please feel free to have a look at my other repositories and feel free to consider this repository as your study guide for any of your exams if it helps!!

+# How can I run my files?
+Make sure that you git clone the repository and then go ahead to the subdirectory you would like to visit.
+Utilize ls to figure out all the possible directories in your terminal and then use find and grep functions to find specific files or functions respectively.

+To run a java file, you could do:
+- javac [NAME_OF_FILE].java
+- java [NAME_OF_CLASS]

+To run a python file, you could do:
+- python [NAME_OF_FILE].py